-Because pennies are both cheap and visually attractive, they make a great choice to add depth to an epoxy project.
+Because pennies are both cheap and visually attractive, they make a great choice for adding depth to an epoxy project.
 They're also easy to embed, due to their slim, rounded shapes and textured surfaces—ideal traits for epoxy.

-Over the years, many of our customers have sent us photos of their finished and in-progress epoxy penny projects, which range from ever popular bar tops, countertops, and tables, to the less common but just as intriguing penny floors, to even smaller objects like epoxy penny coasters and ornaments.
+Over the years, many of our customers have sent us photos of their finished and in-progress epoxy penny projects, which range from ever popular bar tops, countertops, and table tops, to the less common but equally intriguing penny floors, and even to smaller objects such as epoxy penny coasters and various ornaments.

-Before we put up the showcase photos, let's answer a couple of common questions related to penny epoxy projects.
+Below, we want to showcase some of these beautiful projects—but before we do, let's answer a couple of common questions related to penny epoxy projects.

 Typically, when constructing a penny floor or penny bar top, you'll want to glue the pennies directly to the substrate surface (i.e., the material you'll be applying the epoxy to) before you've applied any epoxy at all.
 In other words, this comes before the epoxy seal coat, which would normally be your first epoxy coating.